-- Trade School vs College: An Overview
+- Trade School vs College Length

-- Trade School vs College Considerations
+- Trade School vs College Admissions

 While many high school students will start prepping for college, there are many others that are unsure of where their future will take them.
 Some might even be wondering how to drop out of high school (which we do not recommend of course!).